uwussimo/web-maker/packages/website/docs/user-interface.md

 ## Download/Share creation

-Web Maker gives you quite some options to export your current creation to share with the world.
+42Pen gives you quite some options to export your current creation to share with the world.
 You can save it as a single HTML file to upload it on a server, or open it in CodePen or take a screenshot of your preview.

 ## Export/Import creations